 In the past, FHWA identified a column in Form FHWA 551M for Liquefied Petroleum Gas (LPG) as a separate item.
 FHWA has now revised this data entry and directs States to report all alternative fuels in one of the input pages.
 Alternative fuels are defined as fuels other than gasoline, gasohol, E85, M85, diesel or kerosene – also see the definition discussion on Page 2-8 in this Chapter.
 This general alternative fuels category therefore would include fuels such as LPG (propane, butane), compressed natural gas (CNG), and liquefied natural gas (LNG).

 In the revised input procedures, States are asked to choose the alternative fuels section of the input screens and provide information on the types of alternative fuels consumed in the State and measured on a BTU energy equivalent basis.
 To achieve consistency in reporting among States, FHWA recognizes generally accepted conversion rates based on energy equivalents.
-These conversion rates can be found on the Community of Practice (COP) at the following website: http://knowledge.fhwa.dot.gov/cops/hcx.nsf; once there, go to the <Motor Fuel Reporting and HTF Attribution> site and look in the <References> tab for the document entitled: Energy Equivalents for Alternative Fuels: Reporting Guidance.
+Further details on this are available on the Fuels\FASH website under “Motor Fuel References”

-The volume data are used by FHWA for two purposes: 1) to record historical information for policy development purposes, and 2) to attribute Federal Highway Trust Fund receipts to the States, which in turn are used in the Federal-aid highway fund apportionment process.
-Over the past two decades, the latter purpose has gained in importance.
-Highway motor fuel consumption data currently impacts the distribution of Federal-aid highway program funds in the following program categories: Interstate Maintenance (IM), National Highway System (NHS), Surface Transportation Program (STP), and the Equity Bonus Program.
+The volume data are used by FHWA for two purposes: 1) to record historical information for policy development purposes, and 2) to attribute Federal Highway Trust Fund receipts to the States, which in turn are used in purposes related to the Federal-aid highway fund apportionment process.

 The FHWA recognizes that the States' motor-fuel information systems, and, therefore, the data they are able to submit, are organized primarily for the purpose of administering State fuel-tax programs.
 Because of variations in individual State requirements, reported data are typically not comparable among the States.
 In order to treat States equitably in motor fuel attributions, and include information from all States in the national summary tables published in Highway Statistics on a comparable basis, the FHWA often has to adjust parts of each States' submissions.
 The adjustment process fits each State’s unique data to uniform categories so that national characteristics and trends can be analyzed.
 Refer to the next section for a general policy statement and discussion of FHWA adjustments to the data.